Lisa Keightley

 Lisa Maree Keightley (born 26 August 1971) is an Australian former cricketer and current cricket coach.
 She played primarily as a right-handed batter.
 She appeared in nine Test matches, 82 One Day Internationals and one Twenty20 International for Australia between 1995 and 2005.
 She played domestic cricket for New South Wales, as well as Warwickshire and Wiltshire.

-Following her playing career, she became a coach, leading Australia, Perth Scorchers and England, amongst others.
+Following her playing career, she became a coach, leading Australia, Perth Scorchers and England, among others.

 Career

 Keightley played nine Tests and 85 One Day Internationals for the Australia women's national cricket team between 1995 and 2005 and represented New South Wales in the Women's National Cricket League from 1996/97 to 2004/05.